A fast approximate column-and-constraint generation method for two-stage robust mixed-integer programs: General structure and known methods

-The general structure of an SAM for a mixed-integer program (MIP) whose objective is to be minimized is shown in Algorithm~\ref{alg:general}.
-In order to obtain a complete description of a specific scenario addition method, the implementations of the two subroutines \Init() and \FBS() need to be specified, and several variants for this will be discussed below.
-Moreover, Algorithm~\ref{alg:general} allows to input a target gap~$P\in [0,1)$ up to which~\ref{eq:mod} is to be solved, which will be discussed in detail in Section~\ref{sec:alg-gaps}.
+The general structure of a \CCG{} method for a mixed-integer program (MIP) whose objective is to be minimized is shown in Algorithm~\ref{alg:general}.
+To obtain a complete description of a specific column-and-constraint generation method, the implementations of the two subroutines \Init() and \FBS() need to be specified, and several variants for this will be discussed below.
+Moreover, Algorithm~\ref{alg:general} allows to input a target gap~$P\in [0,1)$ up to which~\eqref{eq:mod} is to be solved, and a \emph{master-gap factor}~$\mu$ used to determine to which gap $\MAS_D$ is to be solved.
+These will be discussed in detail in Section~\ref{sec:alg-gaps}.